-We operate in many of the best markets in the country and are known in those markets, and beyond, as a top rated carrier for both safety and customer satisfaction.
-We are committed to continuing our focus on safety, retention and customer satisfaction and are confident that execution of that focus will enable us to improve our profitability.
-We plan to maintain a strong balance sheet as we work to achieve our targeted operating ratio in the low nineties and double digit after tax returns on capital employed.
+We operate in many of the best markets in the country and are known in those markets, and beyond, as a top rated carrier in both safety and customer satisfaction.
+We are committed to continuing our focus on safety, driver retention and customer satisfaction and are confident that execution of that focus will enable us to improve our profitability.
+We will benefit from and plan to maintain a strong balance sheet as we work to achieve our targeted operating ratio in the low nineties and double digit returns on after tax capital employed.

 ITEM 3.
-QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISKS borrowings under the credit agreements.
-Under the Wells Fargo and BB&T revolving credit lines of credit, the applicable spread for borrowings at December 31, 2016 were 1.0% and 1.5%, over libor respectively.
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISKS

+Interest Rate Risk - We are exposed to the impact of interest rate changes through our variable-rate borrowings under the credit agreements.
+Under the Wells Fargo and BB&T revolving credit lines of credit, the applicable spread for borrowings at June 30, 2017 were 1.0% and 1.5%, over libor respectively.
 The applicable margin for such borrowings will be reduced or increased in the event that our debt to capitalization ratio as calculated under the credit agreement exceeds target levels.